sgmullins/Saturn-Image-Site/README.md

 I would like to experiment more with a better way to randomize numbers with no repeats, possibly a <a href="https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle">fisher-yates shuffle</a>.

 Deployed rather hastily at <a href="https://inspiring-archimedes-1db9da.netlify.com/">https://inspiring-archimedes-1db9da.netlify.com/</a>

+11/25/19--- found cool star effect at <a href="https://codepen.io/saransh/">CodePen</a> and implemented it on the main index file.
+Still need to work with it to get the z-index corrected.